 I’m Eric.
-I am purchasing a 5 acre farm/home in Cornelius that is pending sale.
+I have a 5 acre farm/home in Cornelius .
 I work full time and don’t have the time/experience to farm but want to make the home as self sustaining a possible.
 The farm sits on 5 acres outside of town and 25-30 minutes from the Beaverton farmers market.
 The property looks like it was used for medium sized livestock (chicken, pork, miniature cows, lamas, sheep, and/or alpaca).
 The structures could use some improvement but are immediately usable.
-Roughly 4.5 south facing, grassy, acres are available for agriculture uses.
+Roughly four south facing, grassy, acres are available for agriculture uses.
 The land is nearly a blank canvas with much of the essentials in place already and the possibilities are limitless… except for the acreage and the climate.
 I don’t recommend trying to grow Joshua Trees.

-I’m hoping to partner with a new/experienced farmer interested in leasing land for market gardening row vegetables, fruits, medicinal mushrooms, and herbs for CSA, food box programs and/or restaurants.
-Selection is up to you but recommend diverse, high demand crops, instead of single species (monoculture).
+I’m hoping to connect with a new/experienced farmer interested in leasing land for market gardening row vegetables, fruits, medicinal mushrooms, botanicals, and herbs for CSA, food box programs, retail, and/or restaurants.
+Selection is up to you but recommend diverse, high demand crops.
 I hadn’t planned on raising livestock but if you are experienced and can make a credible business case, this may be an option.

-The housing on site is spoken for but there is RV parking and should be able to accommodate a tiny house but I’m sure that there aren’t utility hookups yet.
+The housing on site is spoken for but there is RV parking and should be able to accommodate a tiny house/RV but I’m sure that there aren’t utility hookups yet.
 The site has a solar rating of 82 and the house has 3 KW of panels already.
-If you need to live onsite this may be possible; just understand site work will need to be done and zoning prevents building another permanent living structure.
+If you need to stay onsite this may be possible; just understand site work will need to be done and zoning prevents building another permanent living structure (Zoned AF-5).

 Hope to hear from you soon!

 -Put some key infrastructure in place

 My ultimate goal is for the property is for it to pay for itself while enabling a farmer to make full-time, prosperous, living.